What Happens When You Eat Ice Cream Every Day, Says Science

 Or say you prefer cones to bowls: At one scoop a day, you're giving your tongue a 50-lick workout daily.
 But that's nothing, really.
 The tongue is tenacious.
 "It doesn't fatigue," Maureen Stone of the University of Maryland School of Dentistry told Scientific American.

 A daily ice cream treat habit, however, can affect your body in many ways, some more detrimental to your health than others.
 Before your cone melts, let's check out just how.
+And while you're making healthier choices, be sure to stock up on The 7 Healthiest Foods to Eat Right Now.

 Your teeth might hurt